thetatoken/theta-edge-store-demos/docs/API.md

 ## REST APIs

 In addition to the RPC server, the EdgeStore also runs an HTTP server to for file serving.
 The HTTP server runs at port 8080 by default.
-It can be changes through the `http.port` config in the `config.yaml` file.
+It can be changes through the `rest.port` config in the `config.yaml` file.

 ### The File API